 Finding a partner is not a priority.

 “People have become a commodity.”
 Matchmaker Emily Hahn said to me.
 And she’s right.
 There is no shortage of eligible singles when you swipe left and right on dating apps, so the pressure to find someone isn’t that strong.
-No matter how disgusted you might feel with your selection, you have two ways of thinking about it.
-You either believe someone is out there for you, so there is no rush, or you don’t, so again no rush.
+No matter how disgusted you might feel with your selection, you have two ways of thinking about it; you either believe someone is out there for you, so there is no rush, or you don’t… so again no rush.

-Emotionally, it’s safer to poor your time into your career, or your friendships rather than in finding a long term relationship.
+Emotionally, it’s safer to pour your time into your career, or your friendships rather than in finding a long term relationship.
 The idea that a partner, or a spouse should come before work, or ambition isn’t well supported in San Francisco.
 If you’ve started a company, then start another one.
-If you’ve created a Facebook group, start a Meet-up group.
+If you’ve created a Facebook group, start a Meetup group.
 It’s easy to see that the need for community is being met through professional relationships making romantic relationships less important.